leozzmc/leozzmc.github.io/source-en/_posts/Linux-Process-Deep-Dive-1-Knowledge-of-PID-0.md

 It shows there are only 1 instance of swapper: `swapper/0` with PID0.

-If you open a new VM with 3~4 vCPU, then you execute the command again, You will find that there are 3~4 swapper instances with PID0, so there may have `swapper/0`, `swapper/1`, `swapper/2` appears.
+If you open a new VM with 3 to 4 vCPU, then you execute the command again, You will find that there are 3 or4 swapper instances with PID0, so there may have `swapper/0`, `swapper/1`, `swapper/2` appears.

 ## PPID